camunda/camunda-docs/docs/components/operate/index.md

 In the [Operate User Guide](../userguide/basic-operate-navigation), learn how to use it to monitor process instances and more features.

-In the [Operate Deployment Guide](../deployment/install-and-start), walk through how to install and run Operate.

 Operate is also available for production use (with support) in the Camunda Cloud offering.

 If you'd like try out Operate in Camunda Cloud, sign up [here](https://accounts.cloud.camunda.io/signup).